hgnzheng/hgnzheng/README.md

 <a href="yoz018@ucsd.edu"><img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/></a><a href="https://www.linkedin.com/in/hargen-zheng-75540b218/"><img src="https://img.shields.io/badge/linkedin%20-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>
 </p>

-- 💬 I’m currently working an Project to classify MBTI Personalities based on text data and make a chatbot to text back with the same personality.
+- 💬 I’m currently working on a Project to classify MBTI Personalities based on text data and make a chatbot to text back with the same personality.

-- 🔱 I’m currently on Triton Robotics Computer Vision Training Program where I learn basics of Robotics and relevant tools to train CV models.
+- 🔱 I’m currently on Triton Robotics Computer Vision Training Program where I learn basics of Robotics and relevant tools to train Computer Vision models.

 - 🧠 During 2023-24 Academic Year, I'm working on a research project "Pattern Analysis on EEG Data for Enhanced Depression Diagnosis" under the mentorship of Justin Eldridge.